edmundhung/conform/packages/conform-react/README.md

 import { shouldValidate } from '@conform-to/react';

 /**
- * The submission type and metadata give us hint on what should be valdiated.
+ * The submission context and intent give us hint on what should be valdiated.
  * If the type is 'validate', only the field with name matching the metadata must be validated.
- *
- * However, if the type is `undefined`, both will log true (Default submission) */ const submission = {
+ * If the type is 'submit', everything should be validated (Default submission) */ const submission = {
-  type: 'validate',
+  context: 'validate',
-  metadata: 'email',
+  intent: 'email',
   value: {},
   error: [],
 };